 The route of stage 11 in the 100th edition of the Giro leaves from Ponte a Ema.
-Gino Bartali – three times winner of the Giro, two times winner of the Tour de France – was born here and he died here as well.
+Gino Bartali – three times winner of the Giro, two times winner of the Tour de France – was born Ponte a Ema and he died here as well.

 No rest for the weary.
 In Santa Sofia the next challenge kicks in.
-The Sella di Raggio climb is 10 kilometres and leads to an elevation of 753 metres.
+The Carnaio climb is 11.45 kilometres at 4.5%, although the average gradient is blurred by a false flat halfway – for instance, the last 2 kilometres are averaging 8.2%.
 Following a short and steep drop the riders reach arrival place Bagno Di Romagna.
 Yet, it’s merely a passage…

 Monte Fumaiolo, at an altitude of 1,347 metres, peaks with 25 kilometres remaining.
 The finish line lies at an elevation of 490 metres, so that’s perfect terrain for someone like Vincenzo Nibali to go on the attack.
 Halfway down the descent, at the Passo dell’Incisa, the route starts to climb again for a few kilometres and then the drop continues.
-The last 2.5 kilometres are flat.
+The last 3.5 kilometres are a gently sloping false flat.

 Giro 2017 stage 11: Route maps, height profiles, and more